-Bland Shire also has a rich sporting heritage with numerous events spread across the year and local teams and competitions across most sports.
+Bland Shire New South Wales also has a rich sporting heritage with numerous events spread across the year and local teams and competitions across most sports.

-The Wetlands are the Bland Shire's best-kept secret, a spectacular and peaceful environmental area where you can enjoy birdwatching, canoeing or just having a picnic with friends.
+The Wetlands are Bland Shire New South Wales' best-kept secret, a spectacular and peaceful environmental area where you can enjoy birdwatching, canoeing or just having a picnic with friends.

 If you prefer to enjoy the outdoors on foot, consider walking one of Bland Shire’s two Gold Trails: the South-Western Gold Trail or the Newell Gold Trail.
 These give you the opportunity to stretch your legs whilst simultaneously learning about the gold mining origins of the Bland Shire region.

-Major townships: Communities located within the Bland Shire include Barmedman, Tallimba, Ungarie, Weethalle, Kikoira, Naradhan and Mirrool.
+Major townships: Communities located within Bland Shire New South Wales include Barmedman, Tallimba, Ungarie, Weethalle, Kikoira, Naradhan and Mirrool.